MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 > In practice you would need to do a full assessment of the client.
 For now, we will assume it is 'safe' from the point of view of the server.

-Overall, our server should assume that clients can be compromised and, therefor, focus on securing any `backend` functionality.
+Overall, our server should assume that clients can be compromised and, therefore, focus on securing any `backend` functionality.
 This follows a `defense in depth` approach.

-What cybersecurity principle might that be?
+What Cybersecurity First Principle might that be?

 ### Step 7: Explore the `ActivateCloudbit` endpoint
 Next up is the `ActivateCloudbit` class.
 We created this controller in the [previous lesson](../building-a-server/README.md).
 Since this endpoint includes a `POST` request handler, we should carefully review and assess it.